Skip to main content

 The CARE to Stop Violence Office (CARE)

-• If you're in need of a SAFE (Sexual Assault Forensic Exam), please contact Adventist Healthcare: Shady Grove Medical Center at 240-826-6225 (24/7).
-If you're having a mental health emergency please call 988.
+• If you would like a SAFE (Sexual Assault Forensic Exam), please contact Shady Grove Adventist Healthcare Center at 240-826-6225.

-Dining Halls will extend operating hours, opening at 6:30 am during finals week.
-Open at 8 a.m. on Saturday, May 17.
+Dining Halls will extend operating hours, with South Campus and Yahentamitsi opening at 8 a.m. on Saturday of finals week.

 Footnotes cafe in McKeldin Library will be open 24 hours a day (when McKeldin is open).